 Term Life Insurance – Pitfalls To Look Out For

-is considered to be the simplest form of life insurance.
+Term life insurance in Canada is considered to be the simplest form of life insurance.
 It gives you temporary life insurance protection on a limited budget.
 It offers you a death benefit, but does not give you cash value.
 Shopping for life insurance is very similar to shopping for – well, almost any item.

 Take shirts for example.